yene/root-cert-test/README.md

 # Working with Root CA

 ## Notes
-Do not use this document, these are just my learning notes.
+Do not use this document, these are just my learnings. ヽ(◉◡◔)ﾉ

-Use a config file for creation, pass it in with `-config`.
 If the certificate is in text format, then it is in PEM format.
 Trusted root certificate is sometimes refered as anchor.
 I recommend to use Linux with latest openssl for key creation.

-Make sure older versions of TLS are not supported by your server, it should require 1.2 `curl --tlsv1.1 --cacert rootCa.crt https://www.mydomain.com` `curl --tlsv1.0 --cacert rootCa.crt https://www.mydomain.com`
+Make sure versions before TLS 1.2 are not supported by your server.

+* `curl --tlsv1.1 --cacert rootCa.crt https://www.mydomain.com` should fail
+* `curl --tlsv1.0 --cacert rootCa.crt https://www.mydomain.com` should fail

 A lot of good stuff can be found in [Simple Golang HTTPS/TLS Examples](https://github.com/denji/golang-tls)